RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 It is a null modem / loop back kernel mode driver providing full duplex communication and handshaking signals.
 It creates virtual serial ports pair that appears same as the real once to the application software.

+Desktop application, Eclipse IDE plugin and command line interface is provided to manage virtual ports.

 ##Applications
 - Fully automate Junit testing and continuous integration
 - Serial communication protocols development, simulation and analysis